nmihaylov96/Email-Spam-Filtering/README.md

 ## Installation

-To run this project, you need to have Python installed along with the necessary libraries.
+To run this project, you need to have Python (Jupyter Notebook) installed along with the necessary libraries.
 You can install the required libraries using pip:

 pip install scikit-learn pandas matplotlib seaborn